Trusted Agent Authorization

 Start by requesting an authorization code for a trusted agent using getTrustedAgentAuthorizationToken:

 The request redirects you to Account Manager for authentication.
 After a successful login, you are redirected to the address provided in the redirect_uri parameter of the previous request.
-When redirecting, the authorization code is included as a query parameter.
+When redirecting, the authorization code is included in the code query parameter.

 Trusted agent tokens expire after 15 minutes and are not refreshable.
 To get a new token, restart the authorization flow.